aravind-sadharani/chandraveena/src/pages/intro.md

 ### Composition

 The composition is either a lyrical poetry (in case of vocal music) or a musical phrase (instrumental composition called Gat) created to a certain fixed rhythmic cycle.
 Some of the most common rhythmic cycles are Chautal (12 beats), Dhamaar (14 beats) and Tivra (7 beats).
 Here, we create different improvised rhythmic musical phrases within the framework of the Raaga, and repeatedly rejoin the main basic phrase, either over a single cycle or after multiple cycles.

+This composition has been set to a cycle of 12 beats, also called Chautal

 <you-tube videoid="OhIrbLBX0OI"></you-tube>
 <br>